AndrewKhassapov/ms-sql-server-country/README.md

 # ms-sql-server-country

-List of Country and Country Code (ISO-3166 Alpha-2 and Alpha-3) with Flag
+List of Country and Country Code (ISO-3166 Alpha-2 and Alpha-3) with Flag.

 ## Query updated for MS SQL Server 2017